 TechShopz in a Box™ are free workshop plans, documents, and guides based on TechGirlz’ tried-and-true workshops.
 They make it easy for anyone, anywhere to run a hands-on workshop for middle school girls.
 As a result of this program, the number of girls we’ve reached has more than tripled – and with your help, we can make that number grow.

-Instructor Difficulty Level
+Instructor Difficulty Levels

-Sort by Instructor Difficulty Level:
+Sort by Difficulty Level: